-Few weeks ago, suddenly an old news article drew my attention.
+Few weeks ago, suddenly an old news article attracted me.
 The article was about the only Greek of Kolkata.
-During the Raj era, a certain number of Greeks came in the city, established homes, church, cemetery, office building and left the city in previous century.
+A certain number of Greeks came here during the colonial era.
 They were not huge in number but left their legacy in the cityscape.
 I decided to explore the Greek trail of my city on that very afternoon.

-Bengal’s ancient relationship with Greece was started 2000 years ago.
-There was a trading relationship between Greece and Bengal through the port of Tamralipti.
+In pre medieval era, there was a trading relationship between Greece and Bengal through the port of Tamralipti.
 Mention of “Tamalitites” (mispronunciation of Tamralipti) was found by the historians.
 But no Greek architecture was constructed in that age.
-The connection between them was lost gradually due to the political unrest in Europe and India in the medieval era.

 But at the beginning of the previous century, Greek Families started moving back to their countries.
-Grrek church was shifted to the new address at Kalighat and the cemetery was moved to new location at Phoolbagan.
-At present, No descendant of Greek families stay in Kolkata.
-Sister Nectaria Paridisi of the Greek Orthodox church is the only Greek left in the city.
+At present, Sister Nectaria Paridisi of the Greek Orthodox church is the only Greek left in the city.
 Even in the Greek Church, mostly Bengali Christians attend the Sunday mass.

 While leaving, Greek families sold all of their houses, mansions either to British or reach Indian families.
-All of them are renovated and presently no symbol of Byzantine legacy can be found in these architectures.
-As mentioned earlier, only four structures are the silent speakers of the forgotten community.
-They are scattered in the cityscape.
+All of them are renovated and presently no architectural symbol of Byzantine legacy can be found in these architectures.

 Greek Orthodox Church: